 After the M&M's are finished in the microwave, you might notice that some of the candy shells have cracked, but that's OK.
 As soon as you bite into them, the shell cracks open and a flood of warm melted chocolate oozes out.
-The combination of crunchy shell and liquid chocolate is really good.
-This method of microwaving your M&M's can elevate even the plain ones into delicious treats.
+The combination of crunchy shell and liquid chocolate is delicious.

 Once you’ve mastered plain M&M's, try other flavors.
 Seasonal varieties, such as butterscotch, mint, and candy corn, are fun to play around with.
 And peanut M&M's take on a whole new texture when the chocolate that surrounds the peanut is melted.